kubernetes/kubernetes/docs/getting-started-guides/gce.md

 ### Before you start

-If you want a simplified getting started experience and GUI for managing clusters, please consider trying [Google Container Engine](https://cloud.google.com/container-engine/) for hosted cluster installation and management.
+If you want a simplified getting started experience and GUI for managing clusters, please consider trying [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) for hosted cluster installation and management.

 If you want to use custom binaries or pure open source Kubernetes, please continue with the instructions below.